NoraCodes/nora.codes/content/tutorial/speedy_desktop_apps_with_gtk_and_rust.md

 ```

 This format is [well documented](https://developer.gnome.org/integration-guide/stable/desktop-files.html.en), and supports a lot of nice features like translations.
 It should be placed in
-`/usr/share/applications/` or somewhere similar (depending on distribution); we'll get to
+`/usr/share/applications/` or somewhere similar (depending on distribution).
-that in a bit.

 You'll notice that the `Icon` field uses the same name as the application's full ID.
 That
 is because the icon can also be installed on the system. `gDiceRoller` provides an SVG
 icon which can be scaled to any size, as well as raster icons at 64x64 and 128x128
 resolutions.
+These are placed in `/usr/share/icons/hicolor/<size>/applications`.
+These
+icon names can then be used to set the window's icon in the Glade file as well.

+GTK and desktop environments automatically find icons by name, but it's sometimes
+necessary to refresh their cache before they can actually find new icons.

+All of this is getting kind of complex.
+Time to introduce: the build system!

 # The Build System

+The build system, in this case using `make`, lets us easily install and uninstall
+the program from a system.

 So, **why did I use `make`**?
 Well, it's _really_ simple and pretty much just does what
 I want, and gets out of the way.
+In addition,
+using a `make`-based build makes it easier for other distributions to package the project
+in the future.
 Here's the whole `Makefile` I used during early
 development, which will act as the template for the rest of the project.

 ```make